 Most nights, hundreds of people gather within the graffiti-strewn walls, amidst tile mosaics and creepy sculptures, to attend one of 1,500 alternative events in its illegally (but condoned) occupied buildings.

 During the day it’s pretty much empty.
 You can stroll past the artwork, climb a big jungle gym/tree house, and appreciate the other side of Slovenian sensibilities.
+It seems a little drab and creepy for visiting Ljubljana in winter, but I think that’s part of the point.
+There are art shows, concerts, etc that happen here if you are looking for things to do in Ljubljana at night, but we were told it wasn’t very kid friendly.

 Day Hikes Near Ljubljana